-This project consists of design, engineering, fabrication, site prep, and installation of bike houses and racks at various sites across the UW campus, with the first three sites being UW Medical Center, Cascade Tower, and Skagit Lane.
-The shelters are fully enclosed stand-alone structures with card access, lighting, and security cameras on concrete pads.
+This project consists of design/engineering, fabrication, site prep, and installation of bike houses and racks at various sites across the UW campus, with the first three sites being UW Medical Center, Cascade Tower, and Skagit Lane.
+The shelters are fully enclosed stand-alone structures with card access, lighting, and security cameras.
 They provide housing for bike racks that hold approximately 63 bikes.

 UW Bike Shelters